 Beers in the Barnyard (BITB) is the major annual fundraising event of the Cedar Rapids Parks Foundation.
-The event is October 6, 2022 from 5:30pm – 8:30pm at Old MacDonald’s Farm located in Bever Park.
+The event was held the evening of October 6, 2022 at Old MacDonald’s Farm located in Bever Park.

-Food and beverage are included with your ticket purchase:
+Food and beverage were included with a ticket purchase:

 In 2021, the annual fundraiser event netted over $15,000 and attracted nearly 150 supporters.
 The philanthropic support for this event is growing and this year the net proceeds will be aimed in support of ReLeaf for Parks, an intentional, long-term plan to replant and care for over 8000 trees in our Cedar Rapids Parks system.

-Join us for a fun night in support of our great CR Parks!
+Plan to join us in 2023 for a fun night in support of our great CR Parks!

 Rollin’ Recmobile I has completed its second summer bringing fun to 13 different CR Parks each week.
 During Summer 2021, over 3,298 youth were served by the program, a 35% increase over summer 2020.
 School supplies were distributed to 820 youth and 25 hot meals and snack meals were distributed daily with Friday numbers increasing to 40 each.
 Rollin’ Rec currently partners with 41 different organizations to provide crafts, recreational games and activities, and reading access and meals to families across Cedar Rapids.